Hibernate Search

 Elasticsearch

-The Elasticsearch backend is still compatible with all already compatible versions.
+The Elasticsearch backend works with Elasticsearch 9.1, 8.19, as well as other already compatible versions.

 OpenSearch